jonnyfrazer/jonnyfrazer.github.io/README.md

 **Biology**

-More recently I have become extremely interested in biology.
-In recent years it has been realised that the way in which the genome folds inside the cell nucleus (in humans, roughly two metres of DNA folds into a ten micron nucleus $\mu$) plays an important role in gene expression programs and cell identity and misfolding of the genome can result in disease.
+In recent years it has been realised that the way in which the genome folds inside the cell nucleus (in humans, roughly two metres of DNA folds into a ten micron nucleus) plays an important role in gene expression programs and cell identity.
+It is also known that misfolding can give rise to disease.
+However, beyond this, very little is understood.
+Little is known about the mechanisms which enable this folding process, nor is  it understood _how_ the folding of the genome influences gene expression.
+My current work in collaboration with the [Marks Lab](https://marks.hms.harvard.edu/) in Harvard Medical School, seeks to address the latter question.